varbench/varbench/Impurity/README.md

 * `model` is the name of the impurity model
 * `Nb` is the number of bath sites per spin-orbital

+# Codes

+The scripts used to obtain these results are available in [scripts](https://github.com/varbench/methods/tree/main/scripts/Impurity), and details on installing the **forkTPS** library can be found in [programs](https://github.com/varbench/methods/tree/main/programs/Impurity).

 # Hamiltonian
 The impurity Hamitonian parameters are stored in `HamParams` folder.
 The names of the Hamiltonian follow the same convention of `model_Nb.h5`.
 The following example python script describes their data structure
 ```python